junwei890/crawler/README.md

 # crawler
-This is a web crawler I wrote for fun, it's fast, polite and stack safe.
-If you find a web crawler useful, feel free to follow the installation instructions below.
+This is a web crawler I wrote that allows for large scale concurrency while being stack safe and polite.

 ## Requirements
 - [Go](https://go.dev/doc/install) installed